nickyprabowo/pokedex/README.md

 # POKEDEX APP
 Pokedex App created to achieve 4 main things:
 1. User can browse pokemon in infinite list
 2. User can view detailed information of each pokemon
 3. User can view the image of each pokemon
 4. User can filter list of pokemon based on an types of pokemon

 this project consist of 4 main folders:
 - `app`, contains the basic layout structure of the App
 - `pokemon`, contains all the components, tests, types, and models for the view
 - `shared-components`, contains common component which can be shared accross application
 - `utility`, contains helpers and definitions of constant variable

 It has a list of pokemons on the left which will be an infinite scroll.
 The infinite scroll would only be active on type `All`.

-## Deeper
+## Details
 `Pokemon.tsx` would be the root component which hold most of the states and provides data for another components. `Pokemon.tsx` is also responsible to fetch/filter list of pokemons from the API and display it as a list.
 It also utilize IntersectionObserver API to create infinite list of pokemons.